Vyvanse (Lisdexamfetamine)

 The recommended Vyvanse dosage for patients aged six and above is 30 mg once per day in the morning.
 If the dosage is insufficient, the healthcare provider may increase it by 10 to 20 mg per week, with a maximum dose of 70 mg/day.
 The maximum dosage for patients with renal impairment is 50 mg/day.

-General recommendations for Vyvanse treatment include taking Vyvanse VS orally in the morning, with or without meals.
-The Food & Drug Administration (FDA) advises patients to avoid afternoon doses that may cause insomnia.
+General recommendations for Vyvanse treatment include taking Vyvanse VS by mouth in the morning, with or without meals.
+The Food & Drug Administration (FDA) advises patients to avoid afternoon doses that may cause insomnia - a common side effect of this medication.
 A thorough pre-screening is also advised, as healthcare professionals should evaluate the presence of cardiac disease and the risk of drug abuse.

 People who have taken monoamine oxidase inhibitor (MAOI) antidepressants during the past 14 days or have experienced allergic reactions to stimulant drugs may not be able to take Vyvanse.